Azure-Samples/active-directory-dotnet-external-identities-api-connector-azure-function-validate/README.md

 products:
   - azure-active-directory
 description: "A sample to demonstrate how to validating a sign-up using a C# Azure Function and API connectors"
-urlFragment: "active-directory-dotnet-external-identities-api-connector-azure-function-validateb"
+urlFragment: "active-directory-dotnet-external-identities-api-connector-azure-function-validate"
 ---

-# External Identities self-service sign-up validation using Node.js Azure Function and API connector.
+# External Identities self-service sign-up validation using C# .NET Core Azure Function and API connector.

 This sample demonstrates how to use API connectors to customize [self-service sign-up](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-overview) of External Identities.

 In particular, the sample demonstrates how to:

 1. Limit external user sign-ups to only a particular federated Azure Active Directory tenant.
-In this example, it's a fictitious `fabrikam.com` and `contoso.com`.
+In this example, it's a fictitious `fabrikam.com` and `fabricam.com`.
 1. Validate a user-provided value ('Job Title') against a validation rule.

 For the API, an Azure Function HTTP trigger using C# .Net core is implemented (with Basic authentication TBD!!!!!).